 In a review for admission to candidacy, if the committee votes not to recommend the student for admission to candidacy, the vote results in the dismissal of the student from the program.
 The department chair, or Director of Graduate Studies, or the student's adviser shall communicate the department's decision to the student in writing and orally.
 The student may submit a written request for reconsideration.
 The committee shall respond in writing to the request for reconsideration; it may decline to reconsider its decision.

 When a student admitted to candidacy is not making minimum progress or not completing university, department, or program requirements in a timely and satisfactory manner, the student's adviser, the Director of Graduate Studies, or department chair, and other relevant faculty should meet with the student.
 A written summary of these discussions shall be sent to the student and the adviser and added to the student's department file.
-The summary should specify the student's academic deficiencies, the steps necessary to correct them (if deemed correctable), and the period of time that is allowed for their correction (normally one academic quarter).
+The summary should specify the student's academic or professional deficiencies, the steps necessary to correct them (if deemed correctable), and the period of time that is allowed for their correction (normally one academic quarter).
 At the end of the warning period, the committee should review the student's progress and notify the student of its proposed actions.
 If the student has corrected the deficiencies, he or she should be notified in writing that the warning has been lifted.

-If the deficiencies are not deemed correctable by the committee (for example, the failure of a required course or examination, or a pattern of unsatisfactory performance) or if, at the end of the warning period, the student has not in the view of the committee corrected the deficiencies, the committee may initiate proceedings for dismissal.
+If the deficiencies are not deemed correctable by the committee (for example, the failure of a required course or examination, or a pattern of unsatisfactory behavior or performance) or if, at the end of the warning period, the student has not in the view of the committee corrected the deficiencies, the committee may initiate proceedings for dismissal.
 The student shall be notified, in writing, that the case of dismissal will be considered at an impending committee meeting.
 The student has the right to be invited to attend a portion of the scheduled meeting to present his or her own case; a student may also make this case to the committee in writing.

 After full discussion at the committee meeting, the committee, without the student present, shall review the case and vote on the issue of dismissal.
 The student shall be sent a written summary of the discussion, including the committee's decision and the reasons for it.
 The student may submit a written request for reconsideration.
 The committee's response to the request for reconsideration shall be made in writing; it may decline to reconsider its decision.